Bedrhann/Bedrhann/README.md

 <hr>

 <pre>
-💻 I’m working with .Net as Backend Developer
+💻 I’m working with .Net and Django as Backend Developer

 📚 I have a Master Degree in Computer Engineer

-🌟 Main languages: C#, JavaScript
+🌟 Main languages: C#, Python, JavaScript

-📝 I'm learning React
+📝 Additionally, I can develop with React.

 ⚡ Fun fact I like beautiful things(?)
 </pre>